ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 10. <a name="requirement-10"></a> Processing a Passport within a Passport Clearinghouse is to abide by the following:

-    1. Claim Clearinghouses MUST reject all requests that provide Passports that fail the neccessary checks of the access token as described in the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).
+    1. Passport Clearinghouses MUST reject all requests that provide Passports that fail the neccessary checks of the access token as described in the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).